shafi099/MoneyTracker/README.md

 ## Project Description

 Coin Tracker is a comprehensive web application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-It provides users with a powerful and user-friendly platform to track and monitor cryptocurrency prices, portfolios, and market trends.
+It provides users with a powerful and user-friendly platform to track and monitor expemses and set budgets.

 ## Skills Used